- Chartered Accountant

 What is the role of Chartered Accountant?

-A career as a chartered accountant is considered as a reputed profession.
+A career as chartered accountant is considered as a reputed profession.
 Chartered accountancy requires good management and decision-making skills, in the public sector.
 A chartered accountant career involves preserving the credibility of public expenditure.
 Ensuring whether taxpayers achieve value for money through efficient and accurate distribution and monitoring of resources.
-Chartered accountants who work in practice provide companies with qualified financial services.
+Individuals who choose a career as Chartered Accountants who work in practice provide companies with qualified financial services.
 Auditing, valuation, accounting, financial analysis, risk management and financial structure advising are only some of the wide-ranging services chartered accountancy firms offer.

 From day-to-day VAT to sharing schemes, tax matters arise in every aspect of running a company.
 Tax accountants prepare corporate and personal income tax statements, and design tax plans which include topics such as financial preference, how best to proceed with a merger or sale, tax deferment, when to spend products, and other.